 Recovery from drug addiction is a long-term process that requires patience, humility and self-awareness.
 Since many productive habits are established and reinforced after treatment ends, aftercare is a major component of addiction recovery.

-When clients discharge from treatment at The Recovery Village Palm Beach, they receive a detailed aftercare plan complete with medical, clinical, therapeutic and sober living resources to ensure that they can maintain recovery after rehab ends.
+When clients discharge from treatment at The Recovery Village Palm Beach at Baptist Health, they receive a detailed aftercare plan complete with medical, clinical, therapeutic and sober living resources to ensure that they can maintain recovery after rehab ends.

 What Is Aftercare?

 Also known as continuing care, aftercare can be thought of as the drug addiction recovery treatment needed after acute care needs have been fully addressed.
 Despite its name, planning for aftercare begins early in the addiction treatment process, from the first days of medical detox or inpatient rehabilitation.

 Recovery takes daily commitment, and a thorough aftercare plan provides clients with the skills and support systems to pursue lifelong recovery.
 Aftercare plans may include relapse prevention strategies and accountability measures, including:

 - Maintenance medication plans, if applicable: To help clients stay strong in sobriety, they may need to take maintenance medications during aftercare, such as Vivitrol.
 Medications like Vivitrol help people manage cravings during treatment and are only administered under the guidance of a primary care doctor or another medical professional.